danielstjules/redislock/README.md

 The constructor for a LockReleaseError.
 Thrown or returned when a lock could not be released.

+#### redislock.LockExtendError

+The constructor for a LockExtendError.
+Thrown or returned when a lock could not be extended.

 ## Class: Lock

 The lock class exposed by redislock.
 Each instance is assigned a UUID v1 string